Paul Valéry: La Jeune Parque

-This obscure, but sublimely musical, masterpiece, of 512 alexandrine lines in rhyming couplets, had taken him four years to complete, and it immediately secured his fame.
-With "Le Cimetière marin" and "L'Ébauche d'un serpent," it is often considered one of the greatest French poems of the twentieth century.
+"La Jeune Parque" is composed of 512 alexandrine lines in rhyming couplets and took four years to complete, immediately securing his fame.
+With "Le Cimetière marin" and "L'Ébauche d'un serpent", it is often considered one of the greatest French poems of the twentieth century.

 The title was chosen late in the poem's gestation; it refers to the youngest of the three Parcae (the minor Roman deities also called The Fates), though for some readers the connection with that mythological figure is tenuous and problematic.

-The poem is written in the first person, and is the soliloquy of a young woman contemplating life and death, engagement and withdrawal, love and estrangement, in a setting dominated by the sea, the sky, stars, rocky cliffs, and the rising sun.
+The poem is written in the first person, and is the soliloquy of a young woman contemplating life and death, engagement and withdrawal, and love and estrangement in a setting dominated by the sea, the sky, stars, rocky cliffs, and the rising sun.
 However, it is also possible to read the poem as an allegory on the way fate moves human affairs or as an attempt to comprehend the horrific violence in Europe at the time of the poem's composition.
 The poem is not about World War I, but it does try to address the relationships between destruction and beauty, and, in this sense, it resonates with ancient Greek meditations on these matters, especially in the plays of Sophocles and Aeschylus.
 There are, therefore, evident links with le Cimetière marin, which is also a seaside meditation on comparably large themes.